 Integrate PIM and ERP to solidify your processes

-What then happens is PIM condenses the product information into an organized manner.
+What then happens is PIM condenses the product information into an organized manner, organized and searchable by SKU.
+Products remain attached to their respective SKU throughout the entire process.
 Then, it becomes ready to hit the market.
 ERP lends PIM the reigns to enrich and enhance product pages for great customer experience.